 Two complementary approaches:

-rows_*functions for data.frames and pipeline functions for dplyr workflows - Complete audit trails: Who changed what, when, and why—suitable for regulated industries
+rows_*functions for incremental changes andreplace_table()pipelines for structural ones — both fully versioned - Complete audit trails: Who changed what, when, and why—suitable for regulated industries

-- Seamless integration: Works with duckdb, duckplyr, and the broader R ecosystem
+- Seamless integration: Works with duckdb, DBI, dbplyr, and the broader tidyverse ecosystem